Five exercises for sitters

 Anyone who spends a long time sitting could benefit from short bursts of activity, repeated throughout the day.
 Grab a few minutes whenever possible and try these five exercises that don’t require any equipment or much space.

-* If you have a health condition, it is advisable that you see your doctor to discuss the types of activites that best suit your needs.
+* If you have a health condition, it is advisable that you see your doctor to discuss the types of activities that best suit your needs.
 You should also consult with your doctor if you plan to start vigorous physical activity and have been inactive for some time.

 1. Sit and stand